Skip to content

 Paths forward

-• We need clarity on where we stand as a civilization and the most probable trajectories.
+• Diagnose honestly.
+We need clarity on where we stand and on the most probable trajectories from here.